mblissmer/ThrowBack/README.md

 For the GitHub Game Off

 Current Issues:
-* (NEEDS TESTING) AI throws are occasionally weak, or angled badly
+* (NEEDS PLAY TESTING) All movement speeds, ball speed, scoring, literally every variable.
+* Add display for what points diff goals are worth before match
+* (DONT KNOW IF I'LL GET TO THIS) Add sound/music